 That’s why it’s important to find self-care practices that work for you in times of distressed.
-Here are a few of my own self-care remedies — I hope they inspire you to incorporate self-care in your own life:
+Here are a few of my self-care remedies.
+I hope they inspire you to incorporate self-care in your own life:

-- Listen to your favourite bands and musical artists, especially those that put you in a good mood.
-Anything that gets you up and dancing is guaranteed to cheer you up.
-Two albums I’m really digging right now is Melodrama by Lorde and Blossom by Milky Chance.
+- Listen to your favourite musical artists, especially those that put you in a good mood.
+Music that gets you up and dancing is guaranteed to cheer you up.
+Two albums I’m digging right now is Melodrama by Lorde and Blossom by Milky Chance.

 - Sing along to your favourite song.
 The louder, the better.
 Nothing cheers me up like belting out Dancing on my Own by Robyn on top of my lungs.
 Singing not only gets your mind off whatever is upsetting you, but it’s also super fun!

 - Binge on comfort food.
 After all, they say food is the way to the heart.
 Nothing cures a broken heart like a delicious meal.
 The amount of times I’ve ordered Thai food when I’ve been too upset to leave my house is embarrassing, but I always feel 100x better afterwards.

 - Scroll through cute animal accounts on Instagram.
 I’m obsessed with @cuter.
 It’s guaranteed to put a grin on your face.